-Julio’s Mexican Food El Paso Expansion Plans Said to Include Northeast Location
+Julio’s Mexican Food El Paso Expansion Plans Include Northeast Location

 It’s not exactly the new businesses boom the far east and northwest sides of town, and the Eastlake area is going through, but Northeast El Paso is finally getting noticed.